openzipkin-attic/docker-zipkin/README.md

 and the `bootstrapServers` configuration of the kafka sender to match your Docker host IP (ex.
 192.168.99.100:19092).

 #### Old Kafka (0.8) setup

-If you prefer to activate the
+[Kafka 0.8 sender](https://github.com/openzipkin/zipkin-reporter-java/blob/master/kafka08/src/main/java/zipkin2/reporter/kafka08/KafkaSender.java) can be used against new versions of Kafka, so there's no need to downgrade to support them.
+If for some reason, you prefer to activate the
 [Kafka 0.8 collector](https://github.com/openzipkin/zipkin/tree/master/zipkin-collector/kafka08) (which uses ZooKeeper),
 use `docker-compose-kafka08.yml` instead of `docker-compose-kafka.yml`: